ecsyjs/ecsy/docs/manual/Getting-started.md

 ## ECS principles
 ECSY (Pronounced as "eksi") is an Entity Component System (ECS) engine for web applications.
-The basic idea of this pattern is to move from defining the entities in our application using composition in a Data Oriented Programming paradigm. ([More info on wikipedia](https://en.wikipedia.org/wiki/Entity_component_system))
+The basic idea of this pattern is to move from defining the entities using a class hierarchy to using composition in a Data Oriented Programming paradigm. ([More info on wikipedia](https://en.wikipedia.org/wiki/Entity_component_system)).
+Programming with an ECS can result in code that is more efficient and easier to extend over time.
-Some common terminology of the elements needed to build an ECSY application are:
+Some common terms within ECS engines are:
-- [entities](/manual/Architecture?id=entities): Is an object that has an unique ID and can have multiple components attached to it.
+- [entities](/manual/Architecture?id=entities): an object with a unique ID that can have multiple components attached to it.
-- [components](/manual/Architecture?id=components): Is where the data is stored.
+- [components](/manual/Architecture?id=components): different facets of an entity. ex: geometry, physics, hit points.
+Data is only stored in components.
-- [systems](/manual/Architecture?id=systems): Processes list of entities reading and modifying their components.
+- [systems](/manual/Architecture?id=systems): do the actual work with in an application by processing entities and modifying their components.
-- [queries](/manual/Architecture?id=queries): Used by systems to determine which entities they are interested in, based on the components the entities own.
+- [queries](/manual/Architecture?id=queries): used by systems to determine which entities they are interested in, based on the components the entities own.
-- [world](/manual/Architecture?id=world): Container for entities, components, systems and queries.
+- [world](/manual/Architecture?id=world): a container for entities, components, systems and queries.

-The usual workflow would be:
+The usual workflow when building an ECS based program:
 - Create the `components` that shape the data you need to use in your application.
 - Create `entities` and attach `components` to them.
 - Create the `systems` that will use these `components` to read and transform the data of these entities.
 - Execute all the systems each frame.

 ## Creating a world
-By default your application should have at least one `world`.
-A world is basically a container for `entities`, `components` and `systems`.
-Although you can have multiple worlds running at the same time and enable or disable them as you need.
+A world is a container for `entities`, `components` and `systems`.
+Most applications have only one `world`, however you can have multiple worlds running at the same time and enable or disable them as you need.

 Let's start creating our first world:
 ```javascript